JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 ## Create a Kotlin library

-Kotlin/Native compiler can produce a dynamic library from the Kotlin code.
+The Kotlin/Native compiler can produce a dynamic library from the Kotlin code.
 A dynamic library often comes with a `.h` header file, which you use to call the compiled code from C.

 Let's create a Kotlin library and use it from a C program.